norrischiu/DEngine2/README.md

 ![screenshot](screenshot.png)

 ## To run
-Use Sample/build.bat to generate solution at Sample/Build/, Visual Studio 2017 is required.
+Use Sample/build.bat to generate solution at Sample/Build/, Visual Studio 2022 is required.

-Make sure you have Windows 10 Dev Kit installed and dxc.exe searchable in system path.
+Make sure you have Windows 10 Dev Kit (10.0.19041.0) installed and dxc.exe searchable in system path.

+For other Visual Studio or Windows Dev Kit version, modify the premake lua script.

 ## By
 Norris CHIU, Sung Hong